Watch Johnny Marr’s Live “Spirit Power and Soul” Music Video and Pre-Order His New Riff-Loaded Album ‘Fever Dreams Pts 1-4’

 “The very first song on the album – “Spirit Power and Soul” – is, on the face of it, a full-on, upbeat, electric banger.
 But if you took the guitar riff off, it would be missing a big part of the signature of that song.
 And I think that’s pretty much the same for every song on the record.
 There’s a signature riff that comes in somewhere.”

-Pre-order Fever Dreams Pts 1-4 by Johnny Marr here (opens in new tab).
+Pre-order Fever Dreams Pts 1-4 by Johnny Marr here.

-Rod Brakes is a music writer with an expertise in all things guitar-related.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a journalist covering artists, industry pros and gear includes writing hundreds of articles and features for the likes of Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar, as well as contributions for specialist books, blogs and social media.
+Rod Brakes is a music journalist with an expertise in guitars.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.